Engineering is an exciting industry, and one which could lead you to a successful and high-paying career.

 What will I do on this course?

-This course is aimed at people working at technician level in an engineering company.
+This standard is offered via the following pathways: Aerospace or Aircraft Fitter, Machinist, Technical Support Technician, Mechatronics Maintenance Technician.
+It is aimed at people working at technician level in an engineering company.
 You will have the opportunity to combine ‘on-the-job training’ with study in a college environment.
-You will be employed by an engineering company and start by learning the basics across a number of different areas.
-For one or two days per week in the first year, and one day per week in the second year, you will attend College where you will be taught the technical knowledge needed to complete your apprenticeship and also work in our brand new engineering workshops and labs to develop new skills.
+You will start by learning the basics across a number of different areas.
+For one or two days per week in the first year, and one day per week in the second year, you will attend College where you will be taught the technical knowledge needed to complete your apprenticeship.
+You’ll also work in our brand new engineering workshops and labs to develop new skills.

-Depending on the company that you work for, your apprenticeship will cover a number of different disciplines such as turning, milling in the machine shop, CAD/CAM, CNC machining, hydraulic systems, pneumatic systems, electrical and electronics, maintenance, materials science, programmable logic controllers, composites, fabrication and welding.
+Depending on the company that you work for, your apprenticeship will cover a number of different disciplines such as turning, milling in the machine shop, CAD or CAM, CNC machining, hydraulic systems, pneumatic systems, electrical and electronics, maintenance, materials science, programmable logic controllers, composites, fabrication and welding.

 How will I be assessed?